eissturm/sebastianemery.com/content/posts/2024-Crystal-Empire-Preview-1.md

 This chapter server as the prologue, and centers around Tulian, God Emperor of all creation as he dies before he is supposed to.

+An audiobook recording of this preview chapter is available [here](https://youtu.be/Qx1uRAPAVKI)

 ---

 ![the crystal empire](/images/crystal-empire-logo.png)